 With no project deadline, I wanted to take the time to break out my graph paper, pens, pencils, and markers to explore the user flow before starting on the computer.
 I wanted to wireframe out the user flow without colors, text, and other visual elements getting the way.

-experiences over time.
 The greatest challenge for this project will be integrating AI into the app, however, conceptually it is rather straightforward.
 The AI's job will be to learn what the user enjoys experiencing the most and propose new areas to explore that match their interests.
 As their interests change, so do the suggestions.

 In the end, the AI's job is to delight the user by steering them toward the experiences that they love.

-Before I began this project, I got advice from an entrepreneur that stayed with me.
+Before I began this project, I got advice from a successful entrepreneur that stayed with me.
 He said, “If you are going to start a business, make sure that you’re passionate about it because you will have plenty of people tell you that you can’t do it or it is too hard.”
 That advice helped my compass stay true North when naysayers started chiming in.

 The vision I have for this project is monolithic; it will take a team to keep the ball moving forward.
 I have to admit that sometimes I wonder what I got myself into.
-However, if it were not for pursuing this passion project years ago, I would not have learned what I have about UX and UI.
+However, if it were not for pursuing this passion project years ago, I would not have learned what I have about UX and UI design.

 This is just the beginning and there are many ways history can impact people’s lives.
 I look forward to seeing where else this project will lead and how I can help make history relevant and exciting for generations to come.